sanchit45/Strawhats/README.md

 ### Usage
 ## Documentation

-The detailed requirements and system specifications are available in the [`docs/requirements_analysis_document.md`](docs/Requirements Analysis Document.pdf) file.
+The detailed requirements and system specifications are available in the [`docs/Requirements Analysis Document.pdf`] file.

 ## License